JSkrab/Cisco_IPv6_Testing/README.md

 ### NTP (Server/Client)
 Server: Device acted as an stratum level 4 NTP server whose client was a stratum level 5 Endpoint 1.
 Clock synchronization was successful.

 Client: This device used the stratum level 3 NAT 64 Router as a server for clock synchronization.
 All tests completed successfully.
+In both server and client tests, the clock was manually set to an incorrect time and the device's clock was synced using NTP correctly.

 | Device  |  Server  |  Client  |
 | :-------: | :-------: | :----------: |